Career Development -Legal Competency Levels - Legal Training Modules - MLC Links- RPL

 The intent of this handbook is to provide a reference for policy, programming and administrative matters in respect of the training of legal officers.
 The MLC requests that all officers at Legal Levels (LL) 1-3 and their supervisors take the time to read the handbook, as it compiles and implements training-related Legal LOSOCS policy available at the Career Management page of the Defence Legal websites.

-As at 25 November 2013, the Legal Officer Training Handbook has not yet been updated to reflect changes arising from the new Legal Education Services contract.
-The update will be advised through the DL Monthly Update.
+The Legal Officer Training Handbook reflects changes arising from the new Legal Education Services contract.

 Legal Officer Training Handbook